High-Impact (No-Cost) Naloxone Distribution

 Harm Reduction Test Strips

-Local Health Departments, Community Service Boards, Authorized Comprehensive Harm Reduction sites, and Community-Based Organizations are eligible for no-cost naloxone, fentanyl test strips, xylazine test strips, and benzodiazepine test strips to dispense to high-priority members of the local community.
+Local Health Departments, Community Service Boards, Authorized Comprehensive Harm Reduction sites, and Community-Based Organizations are eligible for no-cost naloxone, fentanyl test strips, xylazine test strips, benzodiazepine test strips, and nitazene test strips to dispense to high-priority members of the local community.

 Additional Resources: